What’s A Personal Injury Release Form?

 1. Punitive damages.
 You should not waive your right to seek punitive damages against the defendant if you have good reason to expect those to be awarded and if the judge didn’t assess them at trial.

-2. Who is being released.
+2. Who is being released?
 Check which party is listed as being released from indemnity – either a person or an entity like a corporation.
 Each release should only list one party and should not release other parties involved in the case, especially if claims against another defendant are still pending.
 Each defendant needs to request their own release from indemnity because certain terms might apply to one defendant but not another.

 3. Not a recovery of all damages.
 The release should state that you have not recovered all possible damages from the incident.
 For example, you might be eligible to receive disability benefits, but absolute language in the release saying you’ve recovered “all damages” could make it more difficult to collect those benefits.